DiazOlveraCo/py-autovod/README.md

    streamers = streamer1, streamer2, streamer3
    ```

 Create a configuration file for each streamer where the file name is the streamer's username.
+The default configuration file will be used otherwise.

 3. Copy the `.env.example` file to a new file called `.env`.
 Fill in the .env file with your API keys.